marybeshaw/skill-building-program/badges-active/javascript/_micro_javascript-common-pitfalls.md

 ## Suggested Assignment(s)
 Choose one:

-1) Study common pitfals, and their proven solutions:
+1) Study common pitfalls, and their proven solutions:
   - [ ] Read and watch the suggested study materials below
   - [ ] Demonstrate and discuss afterwards